sashaboriskin/preference_optimization/README.md

 # preference_optimization

-This repository demonstrates various algorithms for preference optimization, including Direct Preference Optimization (DPO), Kullback-Leibler-based Preference Optimization (KTO), and Simple Preference Optimization (SimPO) using TRL trainers.
+This repository demonstrates various algorithms for preference optimization, including Direct Preference Optimization (DPO), Kahneman-Tversky-based Preference Optimization (KTO), and Simple Preference Optimization (SimPO) using TRL trainers.

 ## Experiment Overview

 The experiment aims to compare the effectiveness and convergence of the three preference optimization algorithms:

 - **DPO (Direct Preference Optimization)**
-- **KTO (Kullback-Leibler-based Preference Optimization)**
+- **KTO (Kahneman-Tversky-based Preference Optimization)**
 - **SimPO (Simple Preference Optimization)**

 The evaluation is based on the training loss and other performance metrics logged during the experiment.